stanmaz/BBOalert/README.md

 The word ‘without’ will be translated to ‘avecout’ which is wrong.
 Reversing the order will give the correct result.

-Aliases may be used also in the bidding context field.
+Aliases may be used also in the bidding context or in the call field.
 Example :

       Alias,#,2C--2D--
       #2N--,3C,Puppet Stayman